aslilac/mckayla.blog/content/posts/all-you-need-is-data-and-functions.md

 Instead of a trait, just make a type that implements the generic behavior you want, and then write a function to convert your data-type into your trait-type.
 If you need some data-type specific logic, then pass around functions as necessary (usually from your conversion function).

-Traits make sense in Rust, because the alternative I've proposed wouldn't work well with Rust's memory model or focus on performance, and using functions in this first-class manor would be much more complicated.
+Traits make sense in Rust, because the alternative I've proposed wouldn't work well with Rust's memory model or focus on performance, and using functions in this first-class manner would be much more complicated.
 For a language like Gleam, that doesn't have those concerns, but that _is_ very concerned with being simple and keeping concept count low, they don't make as much sense.
 After all, all you really need is data and functions. :^)

 ---